-Whether you’re stopping by for your breakfast, to quench your granita craving, or to sit down for proper aperitivo in the large outdoor veranda, Le Sicilianedde, Sicilian deli-meets-cafe, provides a treasure-trove of all things delicious.
+Whether stopping by for breakfast, to quench a granita craving, or to sit down for proper aperitivo in the large outdoor veranda, Le Sicilianedde, Sicilian deli-meets-cafe, provides a treasure-trove of all things delicious.
 A recent expansion has doubled the production of already stellar typical homemade Sicilian desserts.
 The display case showcases cannoli, cassate cakes, pistachio and almond tarts, and cookies, all made on the premises.

-At Le Sicilianedde, sourcing of prime artisan products is key, focusing attention on traditional Sicilian specialties, like rare cheeses and fine charcuterie.
-Think Suino Nero dei Nebrodi, a variety of pork breed that free-roams in oak forests, feeds on berries and acorns, and gives us drool-worthy products like prosciutto, melt-in-your-mouth guanciale, pancetta and salami.
-The cheese department equally displays beautiful rounds of Canestrato “Tumazzo”, Ragusano, Fiore Sicano, Vastedda, and the precious Tuma Persa, recently recovered by dairy farmer Passalacqua, who produces it exclusively for Le Sicilianedde according to an ancient recipe.
+At Le Sicilianedde, sourcing of prime artisan products is key, focusing attention on traditional Sicilian specialties, like rare cheeses and fine charcuterie, like Suino Nero dei Nebrodi, a variety of free roaming pork that lives in oak forests, feeds on berries and acorns, providing products like prosciutto, guanciale, pancetta and salami.
+The cheese department features rounds of Canestrato “Tumazzo”, Ragusano, Fiore Sicano, Vastedda, and the precious Tuma Persa, recently recovered by a dairy farmer who produces it exclusively for Le Sicilianedde according to an ancient recipe.

 Le Sicilianedde | Bars, Coffee & tea, Shopping, Snacks